Income Tax Statistics

 (NerdWallet)

-About 22% of taxpayers report that they’ve begun using tax-preparation software, while another 19% began seeking professional help so they wouldn’t be added to the income tax statistics about people who paid too much or too little.
+About 22% of taxpayers report that they’ve begun using tax-preparation software, while another 19% began seeking professional help.

 Sources